CHILE

 -

-Currency: Chilean Peso (CLP) Credit/debit cards are widely accepted in cities and larger towns.
+Credit/debit cards are widely accepted in cities and larger towns.
 However, cash is essential for smaller purchases, local markets, public transport (if not using a top-up card), and in more rural areas.

 Best way to access money:

-Travel Cards: Using a fee-free travel card like Revolut, Wise, or Monzo often provides the best exchange rates and can help avoid excessive ATM fees.
+Travel Cards: Using a fee-free travel card like Revolut, Wise or Monzo often provides the best exchange rates and can help avoid excessive ATM fees.

 ATMs: ATMs are common in urban areas.
 While most banks charge a fee (around 2,500-7,000 CLP / $2.50-$7 USD), some, like BancoEstado, might have slightly lower fees.
 Withdrawal limits can be restrictive, so it's often more economical to take out larger amounts less frequently.